 License

 Both ActivityWatch and Hackatime have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Hackatime uses the MIT license, which is more permissive than ActivityWatch's MPL-2.0 license, potentially offering greater flexibility for commercial use and integration.